-DPIA completed in consultation with the DPO, management team, senior management team, data processors, IT officer, researchers, analysts and statisticians DATE: 08/08/2022
+DPIA completed in consultation with the DPO, management team, senior management team, procurement team, data processors, IT officer, researchers, analysts and statisticians DATE: 30 April 2018

-This DPIA reflects the on-going information management procedures of NCISH, which are annually reviewed in our Information Security and Management Policy.
+This DPIA reflects the ongoing information management procedures of NCISH, which are annually reviewed in our Information Security and Management Policy.
 NCISH information management procedures have been successfully audited twice; by the Home Office (2012) and the Health and Social Care Information Centre (2015).